-Following administration of Dilantin, phenytoin appears to be excreted in low concentrations in human milk.
+Following administration of phenytoin sodium, phenytoin appears to be excreted in low concentrations in human milk.
 Therefore, breast-feeding is not recommended for women receiving Fosphenytoin.

-The safety and efficacy of Fosphenytoin in pediatric patients has not been established.
+Safety and effectiveness of Fosphenytoin in pediatric patients has not been established.

 Incidence in Controlled Clinical Trials